mite-standard/mite_web_extras/README.md

 - Downloads the newest version of `mite_data`
 - Generates the BLAST databases needed by MITE Web
-- Generates the Jinja2-compatibe mite JSON files
+- Generates the Jinja2-compatibe mite JSON files (only if change is detected between current and previous version)
 - Downloads `.pdb` files from AlphaFoldDB matching the UniProt Accessions in the MITE data files
 - Generates visualizations of predicted protein structures